taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka has eaten their fill of papaya and now looks euphoric.
 They sprawl at the base of the papaya tree as nautical twilight descends on the forest.
 The outside temperature has now dropped to 35 deg celsius, and the temperature inside Asoka's suit is back to 23 deg C.

-Asoka claps their hands and wipes their mouth, rapidly focusing on the cooling night.
-They put on their face veil and see a view of the world that showed the chemical exhalations and radiation signatures of the plants around them, enhancing their vision in the rapidly fading blue light.
+Asoka claps their hands and wipes their mouth, abruptly focusing on the cooling night.
+They put on their face veil and see a view of the world showing the chemical exhalations and radiation signatures of the plants around them, enhancing their vision in the rapidly fading blue light.

 Asoka: *"All right, Iri!
 Let's do this."*